Taylor Swift–Ticketmaster controversy: United States v. Live Nation Entertainment and Ticketmaster

 Map showing the 29 U.S. states and the District of Columbia that have co-signed the lawsuit by the United States Department of Justice against Live Nation–Ticketmaster (Note: The states participating in the lawsuit are Arizona, Arkansas, California, Colorado, Connecticut, Florida, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma,Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia, Wisconsin and Wyoming.)

 In May 2024, the U.S. Department of Justice launched an antitrust lawsuit against Live Nation–Ticketmaster, calling for a dissolution of the merger.
 The case was filed at the United States District Court for the Southern District of New York.
 The United States Assistant Attorney General, Jonathan Kanter, said in a statement to press that "the live music industry in America is broken because Live Nation-Ticketmaster has an illegal monopoly" and that the lawsuit seeks to remove the monopoly to benefit fans and artists alike.
 Rolling Stone reported that a lawsuit from the department "has been one of the most anticipated potential legal actions in the live music industry" since the department's investigation of the merger was officially confirmed in 2022.
 Additionally, a day after the case was filed, a consumer case seeking $5 billion in damages from Live Nation Entertainment on potentially millions of individuals who purchased tickets through Ticketmaster was also filed in the same court.

+On April 15, 2026, a federal jury based in New York found that Live Nation was liable on the states' antitrust claims, concluding that the company held an illegal monopoly over live events industry which enabled it to overcharge ticket consumers.